KBOZ (AM)

 KBOZ (1090 kHz) is an AM radio station licensed to Bozeman, Montana, United States.
 The station serves the greater Bozeman area.
-The station's licensee is held by Desert Mountain Broadcasting Licenses, LLC.
+The station's license is held by Desert Mountain Broadcasting Licenses LLC.

-The offices and all the studios are located southwest of Bozeman at "Radio Ranch", 5445 Johnson Road.
 KBOZ shares a transmitter site with KBOZ-FM and KOBB-FM, east of the studios on Johnson Road and Fowler Lane.
 KBOZ-FM, KOZB, and KOBB-FM all have construction permits to move to a new shared transmitter site on top of Green Mountain, along I-90 east of Bozeman.

 On June 1, 2018, KBOZ and its sister stations went off the air.

-Effective December 6, 2019, KBOZ and its sister stations' licenses were involuntary assigned from Reier Broadcasting Company, Inc. to Richard J. Samson, as Receiver.
-The licenses for these stations were sold to Desert Mountain Broadcasting Licenses, LLC in a deal completed in January 2022.
+Effective December 6, 2019, KBOZ and its sister stations' licenses were involuntarily assigned from Reier Broadcasting Company, Inc. to Richard J. Samson, as Receiver.
+The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.